yoonghan/AZ-104-Azure-Administrator-Associate/README.md

 Exam Guide for AZ-104 Azure Administrator

 ## 📖 Table of Contents
-Visit [DP-420 Azure CosmosDB Study Guide](https://yoonghan.github.io/Azure-Cosmos-DB-DP-420/) for latest update.
+Visit [AZ-104 Study Guide](https://yoonghan.github.io/AZ-104-Azure-Administrator-Associate/) for latest update.

 ## 🚀 How to Contribute
 I am actively looking for peer reviews and updates!
 If you’ve recently taken the exam or found a better way to implement a pattern, please contribute: